washim/pypillar/docs/source/index.rst

 #.
 Investigate requests history in future at any point of time.
 #.
 Create multiple projects.
 #.
 Live code editor which allow to change code associated with task.
 #.
-Live code editor which allow to change code associated with task.
-#.
 Quickly and easily run REST to test the REST api.